 - Semistructured:XML files, system log files, text files, etc.

 - Structured data: transaction data, databases, etc.

-Data science is conducted within the realm of big data to obtain useful information through predictive analytics, where results are used to make smart decisions.
+Data Science is conducted within the realm of Big Data to gain useful information through predictive analytics, where results are used to make smart decisions.

-Without big data there would be no concept of data science.
-And without Data Science, big data would have no value.
+And without Data Science, Big Data would have no value.

-- Big data extracts information from large volumes of data while Data Science uses machine learning algorithms and statistical methods so that computers can obtain as accurate predictions as possible of the data obtained.
+- Big Data extracts information from large volumes of data while Data Science uses machine learning algorithms and statistical methods so that computers can get as accurate predictions as possible of the data obtained.